Haridwar Junction railway station

 Haridwar railway station (Station code: HW), is one of the major railway stations in Haridwar district, Uttarakhand, India.
 It falls under the Moradabad division of the Northern Railway zone of the Indian Railways.

 Haridwar was first connected with railways, via Laksar, through branch line in 1886, when the Oudh and Rohilkhand Railway line was extended through Roorkee to Saharanpur Junction, this was later extended to Dehradun in 1906.

 Overview

-The station is situated on the Laksar–Dehradun railway line for connecting Delhi, Howrah and rest of India.
+The station is situated on the Laksar–Dehradun railway line for connecting Delhi, Howrah and the rest of India.
 One of the main railheads of the Northern Railway zone, Haridwar Junction railway station is connected by broad-gauge lines.
 The station is situated on the NH 58 in the Devpura locality of Haridwar.
 The nearby station of Rishikesh is connected to Haridwar on a branch line.
-Towards west, the major railhead is at Saharanpur (76 km) and going north, the major railhead is at Dehradun (52 km).
+Towards the west, the major railhead is at Saharanpur (76 km) and going north, the major railhead is at Dehradun (52 km).